stacksgov/sips/sips/sip-02X/sip-02X-wallet-interface.md

 Recently, diverging viewpoints and disagreements on methodologies have hindered progress.
 By adopting the new standard, we aim to align the community towards a common and modern protocol for wallet interaction in web applications.
 Importantly, the decision to use an existing standard (rather than designing a new one or reworking Auth) is intentional — to avoid further division or split ownership within the community.

+There was an attempt to re-use existing standards/protocols from other ecosystems via the WBIPs working group — but no consensus was found that was a perfect fit or had enough traction for the larger layer-2 ecosystem.
+So this SIP aims to capture the important features for the Stacks ecosystem, with a focus on extensibility.

 # Specification